DaringCuteSeal/AskMe/mult_choices/doc.md

 Options:

--h   --help          Show this help
+- -h|--help: Show this help

--V   --version       Print version
+- -V|--version: Print version

--n   --no-unicode    Only use ASCII (useful in TTYs)
+- -n|--no-unicode: Only use ASCII (useful in TTYs)

--a   --auto-enter    Enter choice automatically after user input
+- -a|--auto-enter: Enter choice automatically after user input

 ## Writing .askme Files
 An .askme file contains **global variables** (`global`) *(not required)*, **properties** (`props`), and **questions** (`q_n`).
 It is written in Bash as functions that assign variables.